Manual of Procedure Camp Property Management Committee

 The Program Committee has oversight of all program plans for Yearly Meeting sessions.
 This oversight includes negotiating each year a suitable site for the following year’s Annual Session, Junior Yearly Meeting, the planning of the time schedule in detail, assigning places for all meetings, selecting guest speakers and special program events or delegating the selection to appropriate groups, and caring for the book room.

 The Committee will review and remain familiar with the content of the Youth Safety Policy (Appendix D) in order to ensure that the practices of the Committee reflect the guidelines adopted to promote the safety of our youth and youth workers.
-The Committee will provide any necessary staff and volunteer training and will ensure that programs and events are carried off in compliance with policy guidelines.
+The Committee will ensure that any necessary staff and volunteer training is provided and that programs and events are carried out in compliance with policy guidelines.